IBM/core-dump-handler/README.md

 # IBM Core Dump Handler

-This helm chart is designed to deploy functionality to automatically save core dumps from [IBM Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-getting-started) pods or [RedHat OpenShift Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) pods to [IBM Cloud Object Storage](https://cloud.ibm.com/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage#about-ibm-cloud-object-storage).
+This helm chart is designed to deploy functionality that automatically saves core dumps from any public cloud kuberenetes service provider or [RedHat OpenShift Kubernetes Service](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) to an S3 compatible storage service.

 ## Introduction